Making a Difference

 In many areas of the country, especially in the South, the situation for animals is desperate: Chained outside and starving, homeless and running loose, or just simply no longer wanted and abandoned in an overburdened and underfunded facility that can’t possibly take another.
 For these animals, there is not much hope…except to look in the night sky for the North Star, their only way out.
 We are a group of passionate volunteers committed to saving these innocent dogs and finding them a new forever home.
 NorthStar Pet Rescue was founded in 2017, and although we might be a relatively new name among New Jersey animal rescues, you may recognize some of us from the work we’ve done volunteering with other rescues to help animals over the past decade.
 We are 100% dedicated to operating in a safe, transparent, and ethical manner, and to ensuring the best veterinary practices are followed with regards to the care and transport of our animals.
 NorthStar Pet Rescue is IRS 501(c)(3) charitable organization (EIN: 81-5348036).

-NorthStar Pet Rescue, founded in October 2017, has achieved the Bronze certification level from GuideStar, the highest rating available to a new organization!
+NorthStar Pet Rescue, founded in October 2017, has achieved the Silver certification level from GuideStar, the highest rating available to a new organization!

 NorthStar Pet Rescue Board of Directors